A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Conclusion

 \section{Conclusion}

 In this survey, we comprehensively analyze existing methods related to deep graph learning under distribution shifts, covering three critical scenarios: graph OOD generalization, training-time graph OOD adaptation, and test-time graph OOD adaptation.
 First, we establish problem definitions and explore different graph distribution shift types that can occur.
-Following this, we discuss related topicsand explain our categorization.
-Based on the proposed taxonomy, we systematically review techniques designed to enhance model generalizability or mitigate distribution shifts, exploring both model-based and data-centric approaches.
+Following this, we discuss related topics and explain our categorization.
+Based on the proposed taxonomy, we systematically review techniques aimed at enhancing model generalizability, as well as methods for training-time and test-time adaptation exploring both model-based and data-centric approaches.
 Furthermore, we provide a summary of the datasets commonly utilized in this research area, highlighting their significance and relevance to the challenges associated with distribution shifts.
 Finally, we emphasize several challenges that remain and outline promising future research directions.
-We hope that this survey will serve as a valuable resource for researchers seeking to deepen their understanding of the current progress and trends in graph OOD learning.
+This survey aims to serve as a valuable resource for researchers looking to gain a deeper understanding of the progress and emerging trends in this rapidly evolving area of study.